Data

 participant Device as IoT device

-participant IoT as Infuse IoT
+participant IoT as Infuse-IoT Cloud

 participant Worker as Your ingestion service

-participant DB as Infuse DB
+participant DB as Infuse-DB

 Device->>IoT: Sends state, route, KV, logger, or telemetry context